Moderate sedation provides for patient comfort and cooperation during many types of office procedures, but its use is not without risks.

 Staff Certifications: Maintain Advanced Cardiac Life Support certification for all members of the care team who supervise, administer, or monitor moderate sedation.
 Maintain Basic Life Support certification for other members of the care team.
 Document the training and keep current certificates in employee files.

 Emergency Preparations: Ensure that emergency equipment, medications, and supplies are readily available, and develop written protocols for handling various types of emergencies.
+If services are provided to pediatric patients, include pediatric equipment, medications, supplies, and protocols.
 Make sure that staff members, including new or temporary staff or students, are properly trained on the protocols and the location and use of equipment.
 Review and follow all applicable state laws on emergency preparedness.

 Emergency Drills: Conduct periodic emergency drills and simulation training to aid in efficient and effective response to emergencies.
 Make sure that staff members can identify the signs of an urgent or emergent situation.